mohammedmangari/CrudJS/README.md

 ### Html code

- <h6>HTML</h6> code for a webpage that creates a CRUD (Create, Read, Update, Delete) application for managing a product catalog.
+ <i style="color="red">HTML</> code for a webpage that creates a CRUD (Create, Read, Update, Delete) application for managing a product catalog.
 The code includes a header with the title of the application and a button that toggles the dark mode feature.
 The page includes a form for adding new products to the catalog, with input fields for the product name, category, price, and other details, as well as a button for submitting the data.
 The page also includes a table for displaying the products, with columns for the product name, category, price, and other details, and buttons for editing and deleting the products.
 The code also uses JavaScript to search for a product by name or category.

 ### javaScript code